saviynt/saviynt-connectors/RingCentral/readme.md

 RingCentral aims to be an all-in-one communication and collaboration platform, helping businesses move away from traditional phone systems and on-premises hardware in favor of a more flexible, scalable, and cloud-based solution.
 It caters to various industries and organizations, from small businesses to large enterprises.
 However, keep in mind that specific features and offerings may evolve over time, so it's always best to visit their official website for the most up-to-date information.

-The **RingCentral** connector enables you to seamlessly integrate with RingCentral to manage user lifecycle .
+The **RingCentral** connector enables you to seamlessly integrate with RingCentral to manage user lifecycle.

 For more information about different connectors in EIC, see  [Saviynt Enterprise Identity Cloud Connectors](https://docs.saviyntcloud.com/bundle/EIC-Connectors/page/Content/Certified-Connectors.htm).